hhariri/hhariri.github.io/_posts/2016-03-29-unit-testing-in-rider-with-external-tools.md

 <br/>
 <br/>

-Under Parameters we're providing the macro **$ProjectName$** with the suffix Tests.dll.
+Under Parameters we're providing the macro **$ProjectName$** with the suffix **Tests.dll**.
 In principle the suffix shouldn't be necessary.
 However currently there is no direct mapping of a macro that defines the actual project that's selected in the Solution Explorer, so we need to use this suffix, which ideally would need to match whatever convention you have in order to not have to redefine External Tools for each project.
 <br/>

 Under Working Directory, we again use a series of macros combined some suffixes that follow a convention.
 Once again, at a later stage, this most likely will not be necessary as Rider will provide more aligned macros.